Having a sister is like having a best friend for life.

 Pranjuckta: We help each other in every possible way.
 Whenever I need any kind of help, I go to my sister because I know that she will give me strong advice and help.
 Having a sister is like having a best friend for life.
 We reach out to each other and find solutions.
 And I’m blessed to have her in my life.

 Sanjuckta: As Pranjuckta mentioned we are and will always be available to support each other in every possible way.
 Whether we need emotional, mental,or physical support, we have each other’s back all the time.
 She might be younger than me or I might be older than her but we are like best friends.
 We share everything and whenever I’m in trouble, I go to my sister and look for her suggestion.
 If she comes to me for some advice or any other ideas, I will be there for her at any cost.

 What problem—either yours, or something in your community—do you both wish you could solve?

 Pranjuckta: We want to see all the girls in our community to be educated and independent.
 Girls should not be dependent on the men in the house, and they should decide what they need.

 Sanjuckta: Yes, I agree.
 Both of us wish that all the girls in our community get proper education as they need to be independent in their lives.

 Why is it important for you both that girls in your community are educated?
 Why is it important for you to help make this happen?

-Sanjukta and Pranjukta: If they get a proper education, there’s less chance to be forced into early marriage, they can be economically independent, and they could find equal respect from the community.
+Sanjuckta and Pranjuckta: If they get a proper education, there’s less chance to be forced into early marriage, they can be economically independent, and they could find equal respect from the community.
 They’ll be able to support their family just like their brothers or even better.

 It is important for us to help because we can lead them and can help them understand why studies are important through our own experience.
 Because we live in the red light district of Kolkata, we know that education can decrease the potential of early marriage and generational sex work in our community.